dkwingsmt/CSE-532S-Lab1/ReadMe.txt

 4: The Wrapper Facades we used:

-	We used a guard object TGuard, which accepts a procedure for constructor and calls it in the destructor.
-By contructing it with a lambda function that joins all the threads, we ensure that threads are joined whatever happens that terminates the block, before the play prints.
+    While we used an explicit guard object TGuard to ensure that all threads are joined, since threads belongs to separate Players in this lab, we let the destructor of a Player class to join its own thread.

+    Also, lock_guards from STL library were adopted to synchroise between threads.

 5: Design of config generator: